johnwickerson/mailer/README.md

 # A mail-merge tool for Mac OS X

-This is a tool that I use for sending out personalised emails en masse, e.g. giving feedback to a class of students.
+This is a tool that I use to send out personalised emails _en masse_, e.g. giving marks and feedback to a class of students.
 I'm making it available in case it is useful for others too.

+## Requirements

+- Mac OS X (tested on Ventura 13.0.1)
+- OCaml (tested on version 4.13.1)
+- Apple Mail
+- Apple Numbers

 ## Assumptions

-I assumee you have a CSV file generated from an Apple Numbers spreadsheet.
-I mention Apple Numbers because CSV is a very unstandardised format, and my tool is quite specialised for the dialect of CSV that Apple Numbers exports.
+I assume you have a CSV file generated from an Apple Numbers spreadsheet.
+I mention Apple Numbers because CSV is a surprisingly unstandardised format, and my tool is quite specialised for the dialect of CSV that Apple Numbers exports.
 Other CSV files might or might not work.
 In particular:

 - values are comma-separated (as you would expect),